Grahame Farr

-Grahame Edgar Farr (27 October 1912 – 22 November 1983) was a maritime historian, specialising in the history of ships and shipping in the south-west of England from the eighteenth century onwards.
+Grahame Edgar Farr (27 October 1912 – 22 November 1983) was a British maritime historian, specialising in the history of ships and shipping in the south-west of England from the eighteenth century onwards.
 He also wrote about the history of the lifeboat.

 Farr was born, educated, lived and worked in Bristol; his interest in ships and shipping came from his father, and his upbringing in Bristol.
 Farr worked for a printing firm; his research and writing therefore had to be conducted in his spare time.
 Farr wrote many books on maritime history; the most notable being Records of Bristol Ships, 1800-1838; Somerset Harbours, including the Port of Bristol; and West Country passenger steamers.
 He archives are held by the National Maritime Museum and the Friends of Purton.

 Personal life

 Farr was born in Clifton, Bristol on 27 October 1912.
 His father was Edgar James Farr, who worked for the Bristol Steam Navigation Company for 50 years, starting as an office boy and finishing as an accountant.
 The Western Daily Press described Edgar Farr as "A well-known figure in Bristol shipping circles".
 Farr's interest in ships and shipping came from his father, and his upbringing in Bristol.
 Farr was educated in his hometown at Clifton College.

 Prior to the Second World War, Farr married a governess named Elsie.
 Their son Michael was born in Bristol on 18 November 1938.
 Before Michael's first birthday, Farr enlisted in the British army.
 While Farr served in the military, his wife and son lived in a house near the Avonmouth Docks in Bristol.
 To protect themselves when Germans bombed their town, Elsie and Michael stayed in a steel shelter in their dining room.
 In 1942, Elsie and Michael moved to a cottage owned by her employers in the village of Temple Cloud, where there was less likelihood of being bombed.
 In 1945, they visited family in Scotland.
 The family—Grahame, Elsie, and Michael—returned to their home in Bristol in July 1945.